wither/HackTheBox/Traceback/README.md

 ## Root Flag
-So, I appended ```console cat /root/root.txt``` to the and of the file, so that the command would run the next time that I SSH'd into the machine and output the flag.
+So, I appended `cat /root/root.txt` to the and of the file, so that the command would run the next time that I SSH'd into the machine and output the flag.

 And that's exactly what it did!